PUM01-2025/PowerFlow/README.md

 - It is not possible to have more than one edge between the same pair of nodes.
 - It is not possible to have disjointed grids.
-- Each grid must have at least one SLACK/SLACK_EXTERNAL node.
-Note that some solvers only accept a single SLACK/SLACK_EXTERNAL node.
+- Each grid must have at least one SLACK/SLACK_IMPLICIT node.
+Note that some solvers only accept a single SLACK/SLACK_IMPLICIT node.
-- The same SLACK/MIDDLE node can only be used in one connection.
+- The same SLACK_IMPLICIT/LOAD_IMPLICIT nodes can only be used in one connection.
-- When the Backward-Forward-Sweep algorithm is used (i.e., when the grid is a tree), it is possible to specify cables with 0 impedance.
-This can be used to "simulate" LOAD nodes that are not leaves by creating a LOAD node that connects to a MIDDLE node using an edge with 0 impedance.
-The other solvers do not allow cables with 0 impedance!
+- Impedances cannot be 0.

 ### Network files